The parade kicks off at 1:30pm on Main Street in Tarrytown, heads north on Broadway, and concludes around 3:00pm on Beekman Ave. in Sleepy Hollow.

 I took Samjin out for a walk and cruised by Sleepy Hollow NY's Beekman Avenue again, nearly 12 hours after my first inspection.

 Doyle’s was still raging on.
-People were in and out laughing that high laughter after one too many Guinnesses, cops parked out front chatting with the people.
+People were in and out laughing that high laughter after one too many Guinnesses, and cops were parked out front chatting with the people.

 Down the street Sleepy Hollow NY's, I'm sure Bridge View Tavern had a little party of its own going on.